johanandrey/aws-serverless-data-lake-framework/thirdparty-scms/ado/README.md

    - **organization**: The name of your organization
    - **project**: The name of the project where all the resources will be created
    - **repository-prefix**: The prefix of the repositories for the SDLF project
-   - **aws-codecommit-user**: The name of the IAM user that will be created on AWS (for example: sdlf-azure-mirror)
    - **service-connection-name**: The name of the service connection that will use the AWS Toolkit to allow the interaction with the CodeCommit repositories.
-   - **sdlf-aztoken**: The PAT string created in the Azure DevOps console (like shown on Technical Requirements, bullet number 2)
+   - **sdlf-aztoken**: The PAT string created in the Azure DevOps console (like shown on TPrerequisites, bullet number 2)

     Note: All the parameters are mandatory and can not be empty